magento/devdocs/guides/v2.3/security/two-factor-authentication.md

 ## Install 2FA

 The 2FA extension installs when you install or upgrade to Magento Open Source or Commerce 2.3.X.
+This extensions installs like a Core Bundled Extension (CBE).

 ## Configure and manage 2FA